 Use each gear in numerical order, do not skip a gear.
-Be Recommended Shift Speeds sure the transaxle is in first gear, (not third), when To use your manual transaxle for optimal fuel economy, starting from a standing position.
-Damage to the clutch it should be upshifted as listed in the following table. can result from starting in third gear.
+Be sure the transmission is in first gear, (not third), when starting from a standing position.
+Damage to the clutch can result from starting in third gear.

 For most city driving, you will find it easier to use only the lower gears.
 For steady highway driving with light accelerations, fifth gear is recommended.